cta-observatory/ctapipe/docs/developer-guide/support-libraries.rst

 ---------

-``numba`` allows you to automatically compile a python function via the LLVM compiler backend the first time a funciton is called ("just in time compilation").
+``numba`` allows you to automatically compile a python function via the LLVM compiler backend the first time a function is called ("just in time compilation").
 The advantage over cython is that there is no special syntax, and no compilation step, however as a somewhat "black-box" it does not always improve your code without some help.
 See the ``numba`` documentation for more